razterizer/Termin8or/README.md

 # Termin8or

-This is a header-only curses-like lib.
+This is a cross-platform header-only curses-like lib.

 ## Header Files